Deák Ferenc tér metro station: History

-The M3 station was the northern terminus for the first segment of the line completed in 1976 and opened on 31 December 1976 to Nagyvárad tér and has switches and a pullback track in a middle tunnel at its northern end.
+In 1976, the station became the northern terminus for the first segment of metro line M3, which opened on 31 December 1976 to Nagyvárad tér.
+The line M3 platform has switches and a pullback track in a middle tunnel at its northern end.
 This track descends underground and curves more than 180° west to join the pullback track on the M2 line.
 This non-revenue connection tunnel was the means of supplying rolling stock to line M3 from 1976 until it was completed to Kőbánya-Kispest and the adjacent new depot in 1980.
-The extension of the line north to Lehel tér was opened on 30 December 1981.
+The extension of the line north, to Lehel tér was opened on 30 December 1981.
+The station and its interchange passage to M2 was renovated between 7 November 2020 and 23 January 2023.

 Tiles in the station feature poems written in Hungarian and Portuguese.